-This work is part of the grant project GAČR No. 102/07/1596, which is founded by Grant Agency of the Czech Republic.
-A lot of useful knowledge has been also acquired during RODOS customisation procedure for the Czech territory.
+This work is part of the grant project GAČR No. 02/07/1596, which is founded by Grant Agency of the Czech Republic.
+The activities has been also supported by Research center DAR.
+Thanks to National Radiation Protection Institute in Prague, the online connection of developed software to meteorological forecast and radiological data from Early Warning Network of the Czech Republic could be tested.